Targeting the right audience is key to your success in running Facebook ads.

 What’s the Best Audience Size for Facebook Ads?

-We want to get as specific as possible.
-Relevancy is king.
-You can actually get results with an audience with a variety of sizes.
+You can actually get results audiences of a variety of sizes.

-With a $200-$1000 budget, you’re probably going to want to get as specific as possible and just select an audience size of 7,000 to 75,000.
-It’s worthwhile getting in front of audiences multiple times, and with an audience this size people will see your ads more than once.
+For local campaigns $200-$1000 budget, you’re probably going to want to get as specific as possible and just select an audience size of 25,000 to 350,000.
+It’s worthwhile getting in front of audiences multiple times, and with an audience, this size people will see your ads more than once.

 Conclusion: You Now Understand Every Audience, so It’s Time to Test!